wrorcbc-oss/WRO2025_RCBC/README.md

 ## **EGPYTIAN NATIONAL TEAM **

-Welcome to the GitHub repository of Team RCBC, competing in the World Robot Olympiad™ (WRO®) Future Engineers 2025 category.
+Welcome to the GitHub repository of Team RPRC, competing in the World Robot Olympiad™ (WRO®) Future Engineers 2025 category.
 Our team is made up of Egyptian students who have designed a compact, innovative, and autonomous self-driving vehicle to tackle the dynamic challenges of the WRO 2025 competition.
-Our team name, RCBC—which stands for Reliable Chassis, Brilliant Code—reflects our core philosophy: achieving perfect harmony between mechanical durability and highly intelligent software.
+Our team name, RPRC—which stands for Reliable Chassis, Brilliant Code—reflects our core philosophy: achieving perfect harmony between mechanical durability and highly intelligent software.
 This name signifies our competitive spirit, blending robust engineering with cutting-edge algorithms to push the boundaries of autonomous design.

 Our mission was to engineer a highly precise and exceptionally fast autonomous vehicle for the WRO 2025 challenge, prioritizing dynamic stability, speed, and flawless execution over extreme miniaturization.
 Leveraging our expertise in electrical, mechanical, and software engineering, we optimized every component to dominate the 3 m x 3 m game field.
 Current best times on the 3 m x 3 m field: